March 3, 2022

 COWS

 My second observation was that the trail was pretty gentle today.
-There were some some short climbs and rolling hills, but no major ascents to endure.
-And as I strolled through the ribbon of dirt winding its way through the tall yellow grass, I could see dozens of cows grazing in up on the hillsides.
+There were some short climbs and rolling hills, but no major ascents to endure.
+And as I strolled through the ribbon of dirt winding its way through the tall yellow grass, I could see dozens of cows grazing up on the hillsides.

 Cows!